-Chances are that at least once a year you vow to commit to an exercise program.
-If you’ve had some trouble with the follow-through, you’re certainly in good company.
-Yet there are so many compelling reasons to make the commitment again and stick with it.
+At least once a year, you probably vow to commit to an exercise program.
+If you’ve had some trouble with the follow-through, though, you’re certainly in good company.
+But there are so many reasons to make the commitment again and stick with it.

 So start today, and use these tips to help you make exercise part of your routine.

-For nearly a decade, public health experts at the CDC have urged Americans to take 10,000 steps every day.
-But we’re falling short.
-A 2004 study published in Medicine and Science in Sports and Exercise found that a typical American woman takes just 5,210 steps a day, and a man takes around 7,000.
-Incidentally, the 10,000 mark comes out to about five miles a day, and people who walk that much are considered “active.”
+For nearly a decade, public health experts at the have urged Americans to take 10,000 steps every day.
+The 10,000 mark comes out to about 5 miles a day, and people who walk that much are considered “active.”
 Those who get in 12,500 steps a day are “highly active.”

 Many people make the mistake of going hard toward fitness goals, but slacking off once they’ve been achieved.
 They see fitness as a means to an end, not a way to live their life.
 This can lead to health problems and weight gain.
 Failing to see fitness as a lifestyle choice means you won’t reap the long-term benefits of regular exercise.

-Sure, exercise can help you lose weight in the short term.
+Sure, exercise can help you lose or maintain weight in the short term.
 But an active lifestyle provides lasting benefits.
-It can reduce your risk for potential health complications like high blood pressure, diabetes, and heart disease, and contributes to better overall health and wellbeing.
+It can reduce your risk for potential health complications, including: